-the matched asymptotic method of Kaplun and Lagerstrom6 where Kaplun's result is given by Yano and Kieda7.
-For high Reynolds number, the NSlet is approximated by the Eulerlet which is the leading order Oseenlet in the high Reynolds number limit; refer to the results of Chadwick5 which show good agreement with experiment for laminar and turbulent flows.
-There have been several recent studies on flow past cylinders such as oscillations of cylinders8 and their stable modes9, the vortex motion above a plane10 and an experimental Partical Image Velocimetry (PIV) investigation with dual step cylinders11.
-Similarly, the focus of this application is circular cylinders with the emphasis on the mean-steady flow to use as a benchmark test.
-For intermediate Reynolds number at values 26 and 36, the NSlet is approximated by an Eulerlet close to its origin, and an Oseenlet further away.
+First, consider uniform flow past a circular cylinder for three cases: low, high, and intermediate Reynolds numbers.
+For the low Reynolds number approaching unity, it is shown that the drag coefficient is closer to the experiment than the matched asymptotic method of Kaplun and Lagerstrom6 where Kaplun's result is given by Yano and Kieda.7 For the high Reynolds number, the NSlet is approximated by the Eulerlet which is the leading order Oseenlet in the high Reynolds number limit; refer to the results of Chadwick5 which show good agreement with the experiment for laminar and turbulent flows.
+There have been several recent studies on flow past cylinders such as oscillations of cylinders8 and their stable modes,9 the vortex motion above a plane,10 and an experimental Partical Image Velocimetry (PIV) investigation with dual step cylinders.11 Similarly, the focus of this application is circular cylinders with the emphasis on the mean-steady flow to use as a benchmark test.
+For intermediate Reynolds number at values 26 and 36, the NSlet is approximated by an Eulerlet close to its origin and an Oseenlet further away.
 This reduces to the matched method of Chadwick12 which shows good comparison to experiment.

-Second, consider uniform flow with Reynoldsy number $Re \sim 10^6$ past a slender body whose cross-section is elliptical, and approximate the NSlet by the Eulerlet.
-It is seen that this is equivalent5 to the uniform flow past a slender body with elliptical cross-section in Oseen flow given by Chadwick13 who satisfies the slip body boundary condition for the potential part of the Oseen flow description.
+Second, consider uniform flow with Reynolds number $Re \sim 10^6$ past a slender body whose cross section is elliptical and approximate the NSlet by the Eulerlet.
+It is seen that this is equivalent5 to the uniform flow past a slender body with an elliptical cross section in Oseen flow given by Chadwick13 who satisfies the slip body boundary condition for the potential part of the Oseen flow description.

 Finally, consider the Blasius problem of uniform flow past a semi-infinite flat plate and take the first three terms in the NSlet expansion.
 The first of these terms reduces to the Oseen-Blasius solution, which does not predict well the Blasius boundary layer.
-However, including the next two terms is equivalent to the expansion obtained from a different approach by Kusukawa14.
-In this way, we see that with each term the Blasius solution is recovered more accurately and the first three terms in the NSlet are sufficient to give a good approximation.
+However, including the next two terms is equivalent to the expansion obtained from a different approach by Kusukawa.14 In this way, we see that with each term, the Blasius solution is recovered more accurately and the first three terms in the NSlet are sufficient to give a good approximation.